10 p.m. Friday, May 14 to noon Friday, May 21

 Extended Quiet Hours

-For those with a dining hall meal plan, the last included meal will be served at dinner on Friday, May 8.
-Graduates may sign-in at the dining hall when opened during senior week.
+For those with a dining hall meal plan, the last included meal will be served at lunch on Friday, May 21.
 Other students approved on campus after the last included meal may only eat in the dining hall, when opened, if they pay at the door (with the exception of some approved/sponsored students, such as RAs and language assistants).